-When Heather Thompson was growing up in Idaho, showing horses in 4-H, she had no idea that horses would become her life.
-“I didn’t dream of being a horse trainer when I was a kid, because I had no idea there was such a thing!”
+When Heather Thompson was growing up in Idaho, showing horses in 4-H, she didn’t know horses would become her life.
+“I didn’t dream of being a horse trainer when I was a kid, because I didn’t know there was such a thing!”
 She laughs.
-“Horses were a passion, I moved to Texas for horses.
+“Horses were a passion.
+I moved to Texas for horses.
 I was so passionate about them that one thing led to another and here I am.”

 While living in Huntsville, horses were Heather’s side hobby.
-“I was managing a race horse farm, and during that time I had a lot of people bring me their horses to train.”
+“I managed a race horse farm.
+During that time a lot of people brought me their horses to train.”
 She explains.
 Now, Heather starts many colts for all Western disciplines with a reining foundation.
 Her personal passion is showing reining horses in NRHA and breed events, and she spends a lot of time coaching non-pros and youth.

 Heather eventually moved to the Texas Panhandle in 2010, when friend and fellow trainer Melanie Wilhelm invited her to come out to Nazareth.
 “I remember walking out of her barn and looking at the wide empty space and thinking ‘Where are the people?
 How can I get business with no people?’”
 She says, laughing.

 Melanie Wilhelm also introduced Heather to Hi-Pro Feeds.
 “Melanie fed it in her barns, and I kept feeding it when I moved into my own place.”
 She says.
 “Alfa-Pro gives me peace of mind.
 I know my horses are drinking a lot of water, even when it’s cold.
 And the feed is consistent.
 I can have a horse come here and think to myself ‘Oh, I’d like to see more bloom on this one.’
 So, I’ll just up it a scoop and within a week you can see a difference.
 You just see the bloom on them.
-Everything on my place gets Alfa-Pro, even the horses turned out on round bales because of the amazing nutrients in the feed.”
+Everything on my place gets Alfa-Pro.
+Even the horses turned out on round bales get it because of the amazing nutrients.”

 When Heather looks back at her journey, she credits patience and hard work.
-“I’m self-taught, so I’ve had to pay my dues for a long time to get clients and build my reputation.
+“I’m self-taught.
+I’ve paid my dues for a long time to get clients and build my reputation.
 Every year I look back at where I was last year with my training and I know I’m better.
 I try to learn as much as I can, and I go ride with other trainers and learn from them.
-Gunney Matheson, in particular, has been very influential in helping me become a better trainer, showman, and coach.
+Gunney Matheson was very influential in helping me become a better trainer, showman and coach.
 It’s a lot of tough love, but he is also very patient with me.
 And at the end of the day, I’d rather work this hard for myself than for someone else.”

 Although being self-taught has made her road to success a bit longer than some other trainers, Heather feels it has benefitted her in a lot of ways.
 “I like that I’ve been through frustrations and had a hard time, because it makes it easier for me to relate to the people I work with.”
 She says.
 “If they look like they are about to cry or have a meltdown, I can say ‘Hey, it’s ok.
 I’ve been there.
 If you need to cry, go have a cry.
 Take 20 minutes and then let’s get back to it.’”